Discover a vibrant food, bar and cultural scene in the gracious sandstone city of Adelaide, the gateway to Australia's finest wine regions.

 - Shop at the largest covered market in the Southern Hemisphere

-- Discover more than 200 wineries within an hour drive of Adelaide
+- Discover more than 200 wineries within a one-hour drive of Adelaide

 - Explore beautiful beaches and gardens plus an exciting small bar scene